Reze Explained: The Bomb Girl from Chainsaw Man — Complete Guide to Her Identity, Powers, and Tragic Story

 Reze is a fragile-looking girl with an air of mystery.
 She’s charming, with long bangs and a choker around her neck.
 Her constant warm smile and gentle personality quickly captured the hearts of many readers.

 She works at Café Futamiti, where she becomes close to Denji, who often visits.
-Reze’s forward, flirtatious attitude toward Denji leaves a strong impression—so much so that even Denji, despite his feelings for Makima, finds himself falling for her.
+Reze’s forward, flirtatious attitude toward Denji leaves a strong impression — so much so that even Denji, despite his feelings for Makima, finds himself falling for her.

 Though Reze seems genuinely kind and affectionate toward Denji, her true identity is far from innocent.

-She is a “Weapon Human”, just like Denji—someone who has fused with a devil.
-Her true mission is to steal Denji’s heart.
+She is a Weapon Human, just like Denji — someone who has fused with a devil.
+Her mission is to steal Denji’s heart for her country.

 Reze has fused with the Bomb Devil, allowing her to transform by pulling the pin on her choker like a grenade.
+Once transformed, she unleashes devastating explosions, using bombs and blasts in various creative ways to hunt Denji down.

 A Soviet Spy with a Tragic Past